 Look for gloves that have heavy stitching and that are made from flame-resistant materials, and several layers of insulation.

 If you’ll be doing light-duty welding, a cotton jacket with flame-resistant cloth might be enough.
 It can be engineered or treated flame-resistant cloth.
 For medium and heavy-duty applications, it’s better to opt for something with more protection.
 For example, a leather jacket provides great durability and flame resistance.
-The only downside is that it can get really hot under such thick layer.
+The only downside is that it can get really hot under such a thick layer.

 A hat probably won’t give much protection against the sparks and radiation, but it can just add a little personality to your welding equipment.